Connecting Commutativity and Classicality for Multi-Time Quantum Processes: Preliminaries

 As a preliminary example concerning the connection between structural and operational notions of classicality, we consider the simplest case: The sequential measurement of two observables $A$ and $B$ on a state $\rho$ without intermediate evolution.
 Let $\{\Pi^{(a)}\}$ and $\{\Omega^{(b)}\}$ be projectors onto the eigenspaces of $A$ and $B$, respectively, with eigenvalues $\{a\}$ and $\{b\}$.
 The probability to first measure outcome $a$ and then $b$ is given by

-In classical\footnote{Here, we employ `classical' in a somewhat colloquial sense, as pertaining to the macroscopic world.
-Below, we properly define what we mean exactly by `classical' throughout this article.} physics, future statistics are unaffected by whether or not a previous measurement was conducted (when that previous measurement outcome is not recorded, i.e., averaged over).
+In classical physics, future statistics are unaffected by whether or not a previous measurement was conducted\footnote{Importantly, this independence of measurement statistics from previous outcomes generally only holds \textit{on average}, i.e., it does \textit{not} imply $\Pprob(b|a) = \Pprob(b)$, but merely $\Pprob(b) = \sum_a\Pprob(b,a)$.} (when that previous measurement outcome is not recorded, i.e., averaged over).
+Here, we employ the term `classical' in a somewhat colloquial sense, as pertaining to the macroscopic world; below, we properly define what we mean exactly by `classical' throughout this article.
 Consequently, if the above situation were classical, then

 would hold, where $\Pprob(b,\cancel{a})$ denotes the probability to obtain outcome $b$ if the first measurement was \textit{not} performed.
+Note that, crucially, the above equation compares two \emph{distinct} experiments: One in which the system is consecutively measured at \textit{two} times (yielding outcomes $a$ and $b$, l.h.s.); the other in which no measurement is made at the first time (indicated by the slash and yielding only outcome $b$ at the second time, r.h.s.).
 In quantum mechanics, Eq.~\eqref{eqn::KolmoTriv} (or generalisations thereof, see Sec.~\ref{sec::KolmCons}) fails to hold in general, since quantum measurements are invasive.
 As a consequence, not performing a measurement is distinguishable from measuring and averaging over outcomes.

 One example where Eq.~\eqref{eqn::KolmoTriv} \textit{can} be satisfied in the quantum setting, independently of $\rho$, is when $[\Pi^{(a)}, \Omega^{(b)}] = 0$ for all $a,b$ (which is equivalent to $[A,B] = 0$), since then $\sum_a \Pi^{(a)} \Omega^{(b)} \Pi^{(a)} = \Omega^{(b)}$ (where we have used $\Pi^{(a)} \Pi^{(a)} = \Pi^{(a)}$ and $\sum_a \Pi^{(a)} = \ident$), and thus